 IS A FERRET RIGHT FOR YOU?

 Hopefully we’ve shown you how intelligent this adorable, furry creature can be.
+However, we have a whole article here to help you decide.
 Despite popular belief, Ferrets are not dirty (it is up to their owners to keep them along with their litter boxes clean) and although they may have a slightly distinct smell, they really don’t smell all that bad!
 They are low maintenance, family pets and require the same amount of attention that you would give to a cat.
 Shower them with affection (and tasty treats!) and you will win over their little hearts.

 Ferrets make fun and clever pets and will have your family falling in love with them and their neat tricks in no time!
 (Just remember not to leave anything valuable around in case your furry bandits feel like picking your pocket!)